kupehtci/DOCUMENTATION/AZURE/AKS - Volume with Azure File Share.md

 To use a Persistent Volume, a requester such as a Pod should request storage through a **Persistent Volume Claim** or PVC.[^2]

+In Azure Cloud an easy way to provision Persistent Storage to a Pod or Kubernetes Cluster is using Azure Files but the previous way of using `azureFiles` when mounting the volume is deprecated.

-In this case, this documentation gathers the steps to create an Azure File Share and use it as a Persist Volume.
+In this case, this documentation gathers the steps to create an <span style="color:DodgerBlue;">Azure File Share</span> and use it as a Persist Volume using Azure Files CSI to provide it.

+### How to create an Custom Storage Class

 We will need an Storage Class for dynamically provide a PV for the Claims.
 By default azure provides it by its CSI storage Driver, but it can also be manually created with the following manifest: